brechtevens/LayerOpt/docs/index.rst

 Welcome to LayerOpt Documentation
 =================================

-LayerOpt is a Python package for the **data-driven design and optimization of multilayered electromagnetic interference (EMI) shields**.
-It enables simulation, learning, and optimization of multilayer dielectric shields.
+LayerOpt is a Python package for the **data-driven design of multilayered electromagnetic interference (EMI) shields**, enabling simulation, learning, and optimization of multilayer dielectric shields.

 Problem Setup
 -------------